microsoft/libHttpClient/README.md

 This repo contains submodules.
 There are two ways to make sure you get submodules.

-When initially cloning, make sure you use the "--recursive" option.
-IE:
+When initially cloning, make sure you use the "--recursive" option. i.e.:

     git clone --recursive https://github.com/Microsoft/libHttpClient.git